FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 * Feature: added support for MongoDb!
 * Feature: added support for performance counters using dotnet-counters.
 See :ref:`tool_fsi_performance_counters` on how to setup and use dotnet-counters.
 * FSI has been upgraded to .NET 6.
+To install the tool, you first need to have .NET Core SDK v6.x installed on your computer.
+See :ref:`tool_fsi_installation` for more information.
 * The Firely .NET SDK that FSI uses has been upgraded to 3.7.0.
+The release notes for the SDK v3.7.0 can be found `here <https://github.com/FirelyTeam/firely-net-sdk/releases>`_.
 * Multiple smaller fixes to improve reliability and performance of the tool.

 .. _fsi_releasenotes_1.0.0: